-ARTICLE 1 Definition of Doping ARTICLE 2 Anti-Doping Rule Violations distinct nature of the anti-doping rules in the Code and the fact that those rules represent the consensus of a broad spectrum of stakeholders around the world with an interest in fair sport.9
+anti-doping rules in the Code and the fact that those rules represent the consensus of a broad spectrum of stakeholders around the world with an interest in fair sport.4

 As provided in the Code, each Anti-Doping Organization shall be responsible for conducting all aspects of Doping Control.
-Any aspect of Doping Control may be delegated by an Anti-Doping Organization to another Person, however, the delegating Anti-Doping Organization shall require the Person to perform such aspects in compliance with the Code and the Anti-Doping Organization shall remain fully responsible for ensuring that any delegated aspects are performed in compliance with the Code.
+Any aspect of Doping Control or anti-doping education may be delegated by an Anti-Doping Organization to a Service Provider, however, the delegating Anti-Doping Organization shall require the Service Provider to perform such aspects in compliance with the Code and International Standards, and the Anti-Doping Organization shall remain fully responsible for ensuring that any delegated aspects are performed in compliance with the Code.